History of Rome: Renaissance Rome

 The latter half of the 15th century saw the seat of the Italian Renaissance move to Rome from Florence.
 The Papacy wanted to surpass the grandeur of other Italian cities.
 To this end the popes created increasingly extravagant churches, bridges, town squares and public spaces, including a new Saint Peter's Basilica, the Sistine Chapel, Ponte Sisto (the first bridge to be built across the Tiber since antiquity), and Piazza Navona.
 The Popes were also patrons of the arts engaging such artists as Michelangelo, Perugino, Raphael, Ghirlandaio, Luca Signorelli, Botticelli, and Cosimo Rosselli.

 Under Pope Nicholas V, who became Pontiff on 19 March 1447, the Renaissance can be said to have begun in Rome, heralding a period in which the city became the centre of Humanism.
 He was the first Pope to embellish the Roman court with scholars and artists, including Lorenzo Valla and Vespasiano da Bisticci.

 On 4 September 1449 Nicholas proclaimed a Jubilee for the following year, which saw a great influx of pilgrims from all Europe.
 The crowd was so large that in December, on Ponte Sant'Angelo, some 200 people died, crushed underfoot or drowned in the River Tiber.
 Later that year the Plague reappeared in the city, and Nicholas fled.

 However Nicholas brought stability to the temporal power of the Papacy, a power in which the Emperor was to have no part at all.
 In this way, the coronation and the marriage of Frederick III, Holy Roman Emperor on 16 March 1452, was more a civil ceremony.
 The Papacy now controlled Rome with a strong hand.
-A plot by Stefano Porcari, whose aim was the restoration of the Republic, was ruthlessly suppressed on January 1453.
+A plot by Stefano Porcari, whose aim was the restoration of the Republic, was ruthlessly suppressed in January 1453.
 Porcari was hanged together with the other plotters, Francesco Gabadeo, Pietro de Monterotondo, Battista Sciarra and Angiolo Ronconi, but the Pope gained a treacherous reputation, as when the execution was beginning he was too drunk to confirm the grace he had previously given to Sciarra and Ronconi.

 Nicholas was also actively involved in Rome's urban renewal, in collaboration with Leon Battista Alberti, including the construction of a new St Peter's Basilica.